viewerstretch

 setLinearStretch(minVal=None, maxVal=None)[source]

-Just stretch linearly between min and max values if None, range of the data used
+Just stretch linearly between min and max values if None, range of the data used.
+Just for single band, or all bands the same

 setNaNRGBA(rgba)[source]